McAmy2001/password-generator/README.md

 #### Citation: I looked up the formula for generating a random string here: progrmiz.com

-#### Collaborator: I received much explanation and instruction on variable scope, parameters/arguments, and string building from Phil Callister (my husband, who also let me cry on his shoulder when frustration bubbled over).
+#### Collaborator: Starter code is from Bootcamp.
+Also, I received much explanation and instruction on variable scope, parameters/arguments, and string building from Phil Callister.

 ##### No Table of Contents, Installation Instructions, Usage Information, License Information, Badges, Features, or Tests for this assignment.